nirbinyamin/ML_project/README.md

 - **Accuracy**: 95.94%
 - **Precision**: 95.97%
 - **Recall**: 95.94%
-- **Test Time**: 15.38 seconds
+- **Test Time**: 27.18 seconds

-The **SVM Polynomial** kernel also performed well, slightly below the RBF kernel but with a longer test time of 23.33 seconds.
+The **SVM Polynomial** kernel also performed well, slightly below the RBF kernel but with a shorter test time of 18.96 seconds.

-The **SVM Linear** kernel had the lowest accuracy (92.16%) but was the most efficient in terms of test time (19.26 seconds).
+The **SVM Linear** kernel had the lowest accuracy (92.16%) but was the most efficient in terms of test time (9.50 seconds).

 Overall, the **CNN** model outperformed all SVM models both in accuracy and in computational efficiency, making it the preferred choice for handwritten digit classification on the MNIST dataset.